szorfein/arcane/content/linux/ssh-hardening.md

 date = 2023-11-17

 [taxonomies]
+tag = ["security"]

 [extra]
 description = "Enhance security of SSH by configuring it."
 +++

 ## Create a new group
-To fine tunning ssh, we only want to allow few local users to run ssh.
+To fine tunning ssh, we only want to allow few local users to use ssh.

 ```sh
 # groupadd ssh-user